jgm/pandoc-website/lua-filters.md

 -   The result(s) of the call to `callback`

+# Module pandoc.template

+Handle pandoc templates.

+### compile {#pandoc.template.compile}

+`compile (template[, templates_path])`

+Compiles a template string into a [Template](#type-template) object usable by pandoc.

+If the `templates_path` parameter is specified, should be the file path associated with the template.
+It is used when checking for partials.
+Partials will be taken only from the default data files if this parameter is omitted.

+An error is raised if compilation fails.

+Parameters:

+`template`
+:   template string (string)

+`templates_path`
+:   parameter to determine a default path and extension for
+    partials; uses the data files templates path by default.
+    (string)

+Returns:

+-   compiled template (Template)

+### default {#pandoc.template.default}

+`default ([writer])`

+Returns the default template for a given writer as a string.
+An error if no such template can be found.

+Parameters:

+`writer`
+:   name of the writer for which the template should be
+    retrieved; defaults to the global `FORMAT`.

+Returns:

+-   raw template (string)

 # Module pandoc.types

 Constructors for types which are not part of the pandoc AST.